David Dowell

 - Prince’s Trust Level 4 Diploma in Counselling Skills and Theory

-- Trained ASIST (Applied Suicide Intervention Skills Training) practitioner.
+- Trained ASIST (Applied Suicide Intervention Skills Training) practitioner

-- Four years’ experience of working in the Alcohol and Drug Addiction sector, most recently as a Recovery Support keyworker.
+- Four plus years’ experience of working in the Alcohol and Drug Addiction sector, most recently as a Recovery Support keyworker.